nanosoftonline/clean-flutter/README.md

 }
 ```

-Let's see this in action when we write an interface/contract for our customer repository.
-We always need an interface for any injectable class.
-This class will be used and hence injected into several use case classes later.
+We see this in action in our customer repository interface/contract.

 ```dart
 //lib/domain/repository/interfaces/customer_repository.dart